Papanui: Hotels

 One of the first buildings in the area was the Sawyers Arms Hotel which was opened by an American named Robert Carr.
-The Hotel was built on the Main North Road near the corner of Sawyers Arms Road which derived its name from the hotel.
+The hotel was built on the Main North Road near the corner of Sawyers Arms Road which derived its name from the hotel.
 Henry Roil was also "mine host" at the hotel in the early years as a partner of Carr's.
 The hotel burnt down twice, firstly in November 1874 and was reopened by the current licensee John Wild in June 1875.
 The second fire occurred in September 1898 and was rebuilt by the licensee John Cooper and was renamed The Phoenix (the beautiful bird rising from the ashes) for its third incarnation.
 This building was finally demolished in February 1989 in a Supermarket redevelopment with the site eventually being encompassed by the Northlands Shopping Centre.

 The Papanui Hotel was originally built in the early 1850s as a parsonage for the Reverend Bradley.
 The building was bought in 1859 by William Meddings, a local blacksmith and store keeper, who opened it as a hotel.
 In 1865 the hotel was bought by William Lawrence who rebuilt the front section in 1871.
 Lawrence passed the hotel on to his son William in 1898, and it is believed it remained in the Lawrence family ownership until 1906.
 The grounds boasted gardens, lawns, fruit trees, walkways and a skittle bowling alley.
 In 1957 a new public and lounge bar complex was built on the corner of the Main North Road and Winstone Avenue adjacent to the old building which was finally demolished in March 1969 having served as a landmark for 110 years.

 2010–2011 earthquakes

 Papanui's location in the north western area of the city saved it from the worst of the liquefaction that was suffered by the eastern and southern areas.

 The Papanui Building (the first photo on this page) at 1 Main North Road was severely damaged by the first two main earthquakes and demolition commenced on 23 February 2011, the day after the second earthquake.

 All of the churches in the area were damaged to some extent.
 The St Paul's Vicarage was particularly badly damaged and has been demolished.
 St Paul's Anglican Church is still under repair with the scaffolding now being removed from the bell tower.
 A source close to the parish says it will reopen in September 2013.

 St Giles Presbyterian Church was also un-repairable and has been demolished.
 Only the parish centre now remains there.

 The status of St Joseph's Catholic Church and the Papanui North Methodist Church repair or demolition has still not been resolved.

 The Sanitarium factory was also significantly damaged and although production was halted for a while it is online with repairs being made.
 Many of the older shops in the Papanui Village were substantially damaged and demolished.
-It is pleasing to see the new buildings replacing the old broken ones.